Education in Centre County

 The outcome?
 Thanks to the CCUW partner network, over 11,000, or 96%, demonstrated measurable improvement in their financial condition.

 Health Care in Centre County

-• In 2017, over 22,000 people received support related to physical and mental health issues
+• Over 22,000 people received support related to physical and mental health issues

 • 2,869 learned how to keep themselves safe in the event of natural disasters like fire or flood